reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 }
 ```

-The first line defines a function called `Square`. `export` means that this function is acessible outside of this file. `default` tells other files using our code to start with this function.
+The first line defines a function called `Square`. `export` means that this function is accessible outside of this file. `default` tells other files using our code to start with this function.

 ```jsx {2}
 export default function Square() {